About the Author

 Real estate has always been an important part of most people's investment portfolios.
 Much, if not all, of that real estate has been "real."
 Today's real estate investor, however, may also be considering something a little less touchable: virtual land.
 Virtual land is a unique type of property that has a deed and exists in a digital world.
-It represents land in said world, allowing you to own your own little corner of one of many digital villages, just like in real life.
+It represents land in a digital world, allowing you to have your own little corner of one of many digital villages, just like in real life.

 If you choose to buy virtual land in a virtual world, it's a lot simpler than buying real land in the real world.
 Virtual lands are often sold in marketplaces within the world that you wish to buy.
 For example, The Sandbox has a marketplace to buy, sell, and resell virtual land.